 There are a number of hazards associated with skin piercing activities, including bacterial infection and the transmission of blood-borne viruses such as hepatitis B/C and HIV.

-Because of this, any person carrying out any of the following activities are required to register with us.
+Because of this, a person carrying out the practice/business of any of the following activities is required to register with us.

 - Cosmetic piercing (i.e. piercing of any part of the body, including the ear)

 - Semi-permanent skin-colouring (i.e. micropigmentation, semi-permanent make-up and temporary tattooing (not henna tattooing))

 Premises where these activities are carried out also require registration.

 Registration will depend on compliance with our byelaws: